 Do you have to stop breastfeeding?
 Perhaps your baby recently weaned.
 Or maybe you don’t even want to breastfeed!
-This guide has got you covered – everything you need to know about how to dry up milk supply – hopefully in a pain-free matter!
+This guide has got you covered with methods on how to dry up milk supply safely and in a pain-free manner.

 At some point or another, most mothers want to know how to dry up their milk supply.

 For some, it’s because they are choosing not to breastfeed, and they want to stop the lactating process as quickly as possible.